altova/RaptorXML-Examples/README.md

 # RaptorXML-Examples
-Examples for using the [Python v2.1 API in RaptorXML+XBRL Server](http://manual.altova.com/RaptorXML/pyapiv2/html/) to process XBRL instances and taxonomies

-These examples demonstrate the use of [RaptorXML+XBRL Server](http://www.altova.com/raptorxml.html).
+Examples for using the [Python v2.1 API](http://manual.altova.com/RaptorXML/pyapiv2/html/) of [RaptorXML+XBRL Server](http://www.altova.com/raptorxml.html).

 Each script includes a short documentation an a sample invocation command line at the top a.